chandrunarayan/idmd/lessons/minilesson/code1.md

 // Dynamic Sticks
 // Learn to code visually!
 // Anything following "//" are help comments !!
-// Make Change to lines below starting with ***AND ALL CAPS LETTERS like this
+// Modify lines with "***AND ALL CAPS LETTERS like this"

+// Do not worry about breaking anything as you can come back to the original version of this code!!

 let loc = 0;  // set up a variable pixel location